When You Suffer From an “Invisible” Disability

-Since SSD fraud is such a hot-button topic, it can be difficult avoiding scrutiny when you have an illness that isn’t very well understood.
+Since Social Security disability program fraud is such a hot-button topic, it can be difficult avoiding scrutiny when you have an illness that isn’t very well understood.
 And, a few years ago, the Social Security Administration was faced with an investigation looking into widespread fraud that was going on in a region of Kentucky for years.

-Unfortunately, that meant that thousands of disability recipients were investigated in the process, even the ones that were rightfully receiving Social Security Disability benefits.
-The benefit recipients had no choice but to stand by until the Office of the Inspector General (OIG) thoroughly sorted through each case and determined who was rightfully entitled to social security disability benefits.
+Unfortunately, that meant that thousands of disability and Supplemental Security income recipients were investigated in the process, even the ones that were rightfully receiving Social Security Disability benefits.
+The benefit recipients had no choice but to stand by until the Office of the Inspector General (OIG) thoroughly sorted through each disability claims case and determined who was rightfully entitled to Social Security disability benefits.

-In addition, the SSA and the OIG launched Cooperative Disability Investigation (CDI) units, with the goal to find healthy Social Security Disability benefit recipients and then prosecute them.
+In addition, the SSA and the OIG launched Cooperative Disability Investigation (CDI) units in Fiscal Year 1998, with the goal to find healthy Social Security Disability benefit recipients and then prosecute them.
 The people who are investigated by the Office of Investigations, are believed to be suspicious as reported by disability examiners.
 CDI Units also provide reports to DDS examiners during continuing disability reviews (CDRs).

 And, it’s important to note that it doesn’t take much to open an investigation on someone – all that is required is a fraud hotline call or online report from an anonymous source.
 That means that if anyone you know has a grudge against you or any suspicions, you could be at risk of them filing a fraud referral and being investigated.